U.S. flag

 Indications

-An oral suspension of activated charcoal (AC) should merit consideration in poisonings when there is an indication for gastrointestinal decontamination of an ingested toxin, and the clinician can administer activated charcoal within 1 hour of ingestion.
-Careful consideration of the contraindications (see below) should occur before activated charcoal treatment.[1][2][3]
-While activated charcoal has been shown to significantly reduce the absorption of many ingested toxins when given within the first-hour post-ingestion, no studies have shown patient-oriented outcome benefits such as mortality, morbidity, or length of hospital stay with the use of activated charcoal.[4]
+An oral suspension of activated charcoal may be considered in cases of poisoning when gastrointestinal decontamination is indicated, and the clinician can administer it within 1 hour of ingestion.
+Contraindications (see below) should be carefully evaluated before initiating activated charcoal treatment.[1][2][3]
+Although activated charcoal has been shown to significantly reduce the absorption of many ingested toxins when administered within the first hour after ingestion, no studies have demonstrated improvements in patient-oriented outcomes, such as mortality, morbidity, or length of hospital stay, with its use.[4]

-• The ingested toxin is known to be adsorbed by charcoal (see below)
+• The ingested toxin is known to be adsorbed by charcoal (see below).

 Mechanism of Action